 We work hard to ensure the workshops are run within all the requirements of the law.
-We are an authorized permittee with the National Park Service, Forest Service, BLM, etc. We also strive to to keep you safe in such remote locations, David and Jennifer are certified Wilderness First Responders so you can feel safe no matter where we are.
+We are an authorized permittee with the National Park Service, Forest Service, BLM, etc. We also strive to to keep you safe in such remote locations, David is a certified Wilderness First Responder so you can feel safe no matter where we are.

 Will I have cell signal during the Workshop?

-Cell signal is extremely intermittent in many of the locations, you should not expect to be connected all the time, at certain locations you may be offline for long periods, enjoy the silence.
+Cell signal is extremely intermittent in most of the locations, you should not expect to be connected all the time, at certain locations you may be offline for long periods, enjoy the silence.

 Will the instructors take photos during the Workshop?

 Early on in the workshop we will not photograph at all, our focus is on you and your learning, we will not run off to make our own photographs.
 As the workshop progresses, we will take a few photos in a limited manner, this is so you can see how we approach a scene, create comradery with the group, and to show you the same type of images you will be taking for our post-processing session.
 Our focus will always remain with you.

 Will weather cancel the Workshop?

 Dramatic weather is when the best photographs are created!
 Unless there are very dangerous conditions the weather will not stop us, in fact it will encourage us!
 No rain checks will be given for any weather related circumstances.

 What is the cancellation policy?